aukejw/mlx_transformers_benchmark/README.md

    ```
    This will take a longer time however, so make sure you aren't busy!

-4. To create a HTML report of all measurements and open the index page:
+4. To create a HTML report of all available measurements and open the index page:
    ```
    make show-llm-benchmarks
    ```